 In accordance with GASB Statement No. 68, Accounting and Financial Reporting for Pensions, the District is not required to recognize a net pension liability for TPAF.
 The State of New Jersey is the only entity that has a legal obligation to make employer contributions to TPAF on behalf of the District.
-Accordingly, the District's proportionate share percentage determined under Statement No. 68 is zero percent and the State's proportionate share is 100% for TPAF.
+Accordingly, the District's proportionate share percentage determined under Statement No. 68 is zero percent and the State's proportionate share is 100% of the net pension liability attributable to the District for TPAF.
 Therefore, in addition, the District does not recognize any portion of the TPAF collective deferred outflows of resources and deferred inflows of resources.

-For the fiscal year ended June 30, 2015, the District recognized in the district-wide statement of activities (accrual basis) pension expense of \$5,179 for TPAF.
+For the fiscal year ended June 30, 2016, the District recognized in the district-wide statement of activities (accrual basis) pension expense of \$6,903 for TPAF.
 This amount has been included in the district-wide statement of activities (accrual basis) as a revenue and expense in accordance with GASB No. 24.

-At June 30, 2015 the State's proportionate share of the net pension liability attributable to the District is \$96,252.
-The nonemployer allocation percentages are based on the ratio of the State's contributions made as an employer and nonemployer towards the actuarially determined contribution amount adjusted by locations who participated in the State early retirement incentives to total contributions to TPAF during the year ended June 30, 2014.
+At June 30, 2016 the State's proportionate share of the net pension liability attributable to the District is \$113,049.
+The nonemployer allocation percentages are based on the ratio of the State's contributions made as an employer and nonemployer towards the actuarially determined contribution amount adjusted by locations who participated in the State early retirement incentives to total contributions to TPAF during the year ended June 30, 2015.
+At June 30, 2015, the state's share of the net pension liability attributable to the District was .00018 percent, which was equal to its proportionate share measured as of June 30, 2014.